 To begin with the obvious: the game is stunning and striking in it’s visual style.
 From the characters, to the world to even the trophy icons: It has such a varied colour palette, and it carries out it’s goal of having an arts-and-crafts feel without looking washed out.
 The character’s faces almost remind me of paper-mache, and although the environment itself looks normal: the paintings you create on them become their own living neon billboards.

 These are complemented by the titular “Genies” that your character, Ash, paints based on the pages in his artbook.
 These Genies run around the levels along the walls of buildings and infrastructure, to aid you in puzzles throughout the game.
 There are three types: Fire, Electric and Wind Genies, of which are gradually introduced for the duration of the game.
 These genies can be created wherever you see a chalk drawing of one on the ground from Ash’s childhood, and it is incredibly fun to give them bushy tails and antlers using the dual-shock’s motion controls.
 This does of course take some getting used to, but it’s not long before your swishing your controller as comfortably and spontaneously as you would a paintbrush.
 You unlock more features for your creatures by tracking down blue pages from Ash’s art book, some you have to chase as they float on the wind, and some are stuck in something like a bin or a vent, trying to get out.
-You can also change the appearance of your Genies whenever your near them, in case you decide you want to make use of your new pages.
+You can also change the appearance of your Genies whenever you’re near them, in case you decide you want to make use of your new pages.

 Similarly, Yellow pages carry shapes and objects for you to paint onto walls as part of your paintings to liven up the town.
 For example one of the ones you start with is a group of stars: painting them with a quick flick of the controller spreads them across the area you aim, and suddenly you have a twinkling starry sky.
 It is worth noting that you can turn off the motion controls, and control the paintbrush with the analog stick, but it is so well implemented that I didn’t feel the need to.
 However, not every wall begins as a free canvas for you: a sludge that is called “Darkness” seems to have spread itself across the town, and part of your job is to eradicate it with “Super-Paint”.
 This Super-Paint is acquired by making your genies happy, by either painting something they ask you for, or by playing with them.
 These interactions bring you closer to the Genies, and establish a great sense of friendship and closeness, particularly as the only other physical characters you meet are the bullies.